 A policyholder receives a dollar for asset disregard for every dollar an insurance company pays for your future long-term care.
 An owner of a Long-Term Care Partnership policy allows the policyholder who exhausts their LTC policy benefits to access Medicaid without the required "spend-down" of assets that is typically required.

 For example, Fred in Pennsylvania purchases a partnership Long-Term Care Insurance policy at age 52.
 It features an initial $150,000 pool of money, with an initial $4000 a month, both growing 3% compounded every year (the benefits – not the premium).

 When Fred is 82, he requires long-term care services.
 His benefit is now worth $364,089.40, with a monthly benefit of $9709.05.
-While in most cases that would be plenty of benefits, Fred has Alzheimer's and exhausts all his benefits.
-Since the benefits still increase even as he spends his benefits for his care, let's say by the time he exhausts his policy benefits the insurance company paid out $400,000.
+While in most cases, that would be plenty of benefits, Fred has Alzheimer's and exhausts all his benefits.
+Benefits still increase even as benefits are being used.
+So, in this example, let's say by the time he exhausts his policy benefits, the insurance company paid out $400,000.